panosale/PythonLearningGR/README.md

 * Top Ten Technologies That Will Outperform AI/ML in 2022 - https://www.analyticsinsight.net/top-ten-technologies-that-will-outperform-ai-ml-in-2022/

 * The 6 Best Visual Studio Code Themes to Start Into 2022 | by Marvin Wendt | Dec, 2021 | Better Programming - https://betterprogramming.pub/the-6-best-visual-studio-code-themes-to-start-into-2022-1b1c7b8b60dc

+* Best Programming Languages For Games - https://careerkarma.com/blog/best-programming-languages-for-games/

+* What is Debugging?
+How to Debug Your Code for Beginners - https://www.freecodecamp.org/news/what-is-debugging-how-to-debug-code/